Semantic-Org/Semantic-UI-React/README.md

 ### [Missing Components][17]

 We're seeking component parity with Semantic UI, plus some addons.
-There is an issue for every missing component, labeled [`enhancement` `help wanted`][17].
+There is an issue for every missing component, labeled [`new component`][17].
 Just comment on the issue you'd like to take.

 ### [Help Wanted Label][4]